Pick one bridge

 |---|---|---|---|---|

-| Walmart | Associate | Service and communication transfer | availability, reliability, customer service, stocking pace, and comfort with high-volume retail, steady hours, broad departments, close-to-home work, and customer service experience, Front End, Stocking, Online Grocery Pickup, Grocery, and Apparel, and lift: 25-50 lbs depending on role, stand: full shift, and stocking: common | Show how past customer, client, guest, patient, teammate, or public-facing work maps to the new role's communication expectations. |
+| Walmart | Team Associate | Service and communication transfer | completed required assessments, availability, reliability, customer and member service, stocking pace, physical requirements, and role and location fit, steady hours, broad departments, close-to-home work, customer or member service experience, comfort with role-specific physical and schedule realities, and interest in Team Associate to management or specialist pathways, Front End, Stocking, Digital Pickup and Delivery, Food and Grocery, and General Merchandise, and lift: role-specific; store stocking postings can require heavy lifting over 50 lbs, stand: full shift, and stocking: common | Show how past customer, client, guest, patient, teammate, or public-facing work maps to the new role's communication expectations. |

 | Amazon | Associate | Service and communication transfer | attendance, safety, pace, quality, and comfort with repetitive warehouse tasks, steady shift work, benefits, warehouse pace, and comfort with physical tasks, Fulfillment Center, Sort Center, Delivery Station, Locker+, and Grocery Warehouse, and lift: up to 49 lbs in many warehouse roles, stand: full shift, and pace: repetitive movement and scan accuracy | Show how past customer, client, guest, patient, teammate, or public-facing work maps to the new role's communication expectations. |

-| McDonald's | Crew Member | Service and communication transfer | availability, reliability, speed, accuracy, teamwork, and customer service, first job, close to school, schedule fit, and fast-paced learning, Front Counter, Drive-Thru, Kitchen, and Maintenance, and lift: 25-50 lbs depending on role, stand: full shift, and pace: rush periods and drive-thru speed | Show how past customer, client, guest, patient, teammate, or public-facing work maps to the new role's communication expectations. |
+| McDonald's | Crew Member | Service and communication transfer | availability, reliability, speed, accuracy, teamwork, and customer service, first job, close to school, schedule fit, and fast-paced learning, Front Counter, Drive-Thru, Kitchen, and Primary Maintenance, and lift: 25-50 lbs depending on role, stand: full shift, and pace: rush periods and drive-thru speed | Show how past customer, client, guest, patient, teammate, or public-facing work maps to the new role's communication expectations. |

 | The Home Depot | Associate | Project and structured-work transfer | reliability, customer service judgment, comfort with physical retail work, specialty department fit, and practical interest in DIY or trade customers, wanting to work around Pros and learn the trade side, having a real DIY project tied to a specific store, Spanish for Pro customers, and early stock availability, Pro Desk, Appliances, Kitchen & Bath Design, Paint, and Lumber, and lift: 50 lbs, stand: 6-8 hours, and ladder: required for some departments | Translate prior projects, school work, systems, analysis, documentation, or coordination into the role's tools, deadlines, and ownership signals. |

-| FedEx | Package Handler | Service and communication transfer | attendance, physical stamina, safety, pace, and comfort with repetitive work, early shift availability, physical work comfort, reliable commute, and package handling interest, Ground Hub, Express Station, Package Sort, Loading, and Unloading, and lift: 50 lbs or more depending on role, stand: full shift, and pace: repetitive lifting and sorting | Show how past customer, client, guest, patient, teammate, or public-facing work maps to the new role's communication expectations. |
+| FedEx | Package Handler | Service and communication transfer | attendance, physical stamina, safety, pace, and comfort with repetitive work, early shift availability, physical work comfort, reliable commute, and package handling interest, Package Handler, Material Handler, Driver/Courier, Facility Operations, and FedEx Office Retail, and lift: 50 lbs or more depending on role, stand: full shift, and pace: repetitive lifting and sorting | Show how past customer, client, guest, patient, teammate, or public-facing work maps to the new role's communication expectations. |

 | Target | Team Member | Service and communication transfer | guest service, availability, reliability, pace, and friendly communication, guest experience, fulfillment pace, style or department interest, and schedule fit, Guest Advocate, General Merchandise, Fulfillment, Style, and Starbucks, and lift: 25-50 lbs depending on role, stand: full shift, and pace: fulfillment and checkout rushes | Show how past customer, client, guest, patient, teammate, or public-facing work maps to the new role's communication expectations. |